bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 Second, there's no support for tension or torque forces.
 While you can influence an object to move using constraints on another object, in practice, this isn't any different than rig constraints.
 The benefit of using Physics Constraints is that it works with the default UE5 physics system, and can account for global systems like gravity and collision.

 Finally, an object can only have one constraint influence at any given time.
-This is a deal-breaker, since we need a physics system where multiple ropes can pull an object, and from the object's perspective, summarize all torque and tension forces for physical accuracy.
+This is a deal-breaker, since we need a physics system where multiple ropes can pull an object, and from the object's perspective, account for all incoming torque and tension forces.

 ### Components to a Custom Physics Engine

-I ultimately decided to implement my own physics engine as a solution to this problem.
-I would have preferred a lighter solution, but I wanted to experiment with the idea of modifying physics parameters in a bespoke way that default UE 5 engine physics parameters wouldn't support.
-For example, I wanted the "taut-ness" of the rope correlate with influence on torque.
+I ultimately decided to implement my own physics engine to fix these issues.
+I would have preferred a lighter solution, but I wanted to experiment with the idea of modifying physics parameters in a bespoke way that default UE 5 engine physics parameters couldn't support.
+For example, I wanted the "taut-ness" of the rope to influence torque and rotation.

 When developing this system, I chose to avoid implementing support for collision.
 I never imagined ropes to have built-in collision, as this system is primarily meant as a visual system rather than a gameplay component.
 We can still have ropes move objects, but ropes need not be responsible for any impact to gameplay.
 For example, we can have pulleys in a ship's rigging move around dynamically, but the pulleys themselves should serve no purpose for the player other than being eye candy.
+Ultimately, I decided to call my limited "physics engine" a "rope constraint solver" to more accurately reflect the scope of the features.

-I decided to call my limited "physics engine" a "rope constraint solver" to more accurate reflect the scope of what I'm implementing.
-This solver is made up of three core components:
+This solver is made up of three components:

 1. **Gravity Forces** (Global constraints)
 2. **Rope Forces** (Linear constraints)
 3. **Torque** (Rotational constraints)

-These three components can be implementing as forces using Euler's method, which is a popular way to implement simple physics engines.
-Euler's method relies on partial differential equations to drive changes to a system as the state of the engine changes after some time.
-Since velocity -- and ultimately translation in the object's position -- can be derived from forces, we can think about this problem using pure physics!
+These three components can be translated into motion using Euler's method, which is a popular way to implement simple physics engines.
+Euler's method relies on partial differential equations to drive changes to a system as the state is modified after each tick, much like a state machine.
+Since velocity -- and ultimately translation -- can be derived from forces, we can think about this problem using pure physics!

 For the sake of brevity, I won't explain how classical mechanics work.
 Instead, I will outline some basic physics as they apply to my rope system.